| Perfect turtle egg-laying weather |

 their chances of producing more baby crabs or baby birds.

-Mayan Riviera - Sargassum seaweed (Daily Mail photo) |
+| Mayan Riviera Sargassum seaweed |

-Beside the challenge of
+Besides the challenge of

-finding a suitable place to nest the mama turtles are facing another weird
+finding a suitable place to nest, the mama turtles are facing another weird

-environment phenomenon this year – Sargassum seaweed.
+environmental phenomenon this year – Sargassum seaweed.
 Literally tons of seaweed have been drifting

 in mats of vegetation and washing up on beaches throughout the Gulf of Mexico